Trump casts his ballot in Florida, braces for marathon weekend of rallies 10 days before election

 Meanwhile, Vice President Mike Pence and his wife Karen dropped off their absentee ballots Friday at a site in Indianapolis.

-The president made the rounds to two predominantly red regions in the state -- The Villages, a retirement community located north of Orlando, and Pensacola -- on Friday to kick off a weekend of marathon campaigning.
+The president made the rounds to two predominantly red regions in Florida on Friday -- The Villages, a retirement community located north of Orlando, and Pensacola -- to kick off a weekend of marathon campaigning.

 EARLY VOTING SHOWS DEMOCRATS LEADING REPUBLICANS IN HISTORIC BATTLEGROUND STATES

-“To continue our movement.
-I am going to rely on you.
+“To continue our movement, I am going to rely on you.
 Get out and vote,” Trump told supporters in the Sunshine state during a rally on Friday.
 “Vote early.
 Bring your friends, your family, your neighbors, your co-workers.
 Even grab your boss and say: ‘Come on, boss.
 You got to vote.’”

-Despite surging numbers of coronavirus cases -- which soared above 80,000 in the country shattering single-day records on Friday and highlighting an alarming uptick in several Midwest states -- Trump will make the rounds to battleground states, stumping in Lumberton, North Carolina, Circleville, Ohio, and Waukesha, Wisconsin in the final 10 days of the campaign.
+Despite surging numbers of coronavirus cases -- which soared above 80,000 in the country shattering single-day records on Friday and highlighting an alarming uptick in several Midwest states -- Trump will make the rounds to battleground states, stumping in Lumberton, N.C; Circleville, Ohio, and Waukesha, Wisc., in the final 10 days of the campaign.

 CONCERNS RISE AS CORONAVIRUS, FLU SEASON OVERLAP

 Biden, meanwhile, will hold a pair of drive-in events in Bucks County, part of suburban Philadelphia that 2016 Democratic nominee Hillary Clinton won by a slim margin, and Luzerne County, a blue-collar area that twice voted for Obama but went overwhelmingly for Trump four years ago.

 Biden’s campaign said the former vice president will be joined by Bon Jovi, a native of neighboring New Jersey, for the Luzerne event.

 CLICK HERE FOR THE FOX NEWS APP